forrest-akin/css-layout/README.md

 ### Floats and Positioning
 Read about [floats and positioning](http://learn.shayhowe.com/html-css/positioning-content/)
-- [ ] Position the containers for the nav, center-content, and footer appropriately.
+- [ ] Position the containers for the nav, main-content, and footer appropriately.
 - [ ] Horizontally center the "Google" logo, a text input, and the buttons inside the main-content container.
 How does the display of the image and buttons affect how to center them?
 - [ ] Position the footer so it sticks to the bottom of the page.
 - [ ] Separate the footer links into two unordered lists.